Background pattern

 Pregnancy

-If you become pregnant and have epilepsy, it is essential not to stop taking your medicine without consulting your doctor first, as this may worsen your condition.
+If you have become pregnant and have epilepsy, it is important that you do not stop taking your medicine without first consulting your doctor, as this may worsen your condition.
 Worsening of your epilepsy may put both you and your unborn baby at risk.

-Gabapentin taken during pregnancy may cause withdrawal symptoms in newborns.
-This risk may be higher when gabapentin is taken concomitantly with opioid analgesics (pain medications).
+If taken during pregnancy, gabapentin may cause withdrawal symptoms in newborns.
+This risk may be higher when gabapentin is taken with opioid painkillers (drugs for treating intense pain).

 Contact your doctor immediately if you become pregnant, think you may be pregnant, or plan to become pregnant while taking gabapentin.
-Do not stop taking this medicine abruptly, as this may cause an anticipation of seizures, which could have serious consequences for both you and your baby.
+Do not stop taking this medicine abruptly, as this may cause a seizure, which could have serious consequences for both you and your baby.

 Breastfeeding

-Gabapentin, the active ingredient of gabapentin, passes into breast milk.
-It is not recommended to breastfeed while taking gabapentin, as its effect on the baby is unknown.
+Gabapentin, the active substance of gabapentina, passes into breast milk.
+Breastfeeding is not recommended while taking gabapentina, as the effect on the baby is unknown.

 Fertility